PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-08 13:04:35
+Last updated: 2024-04-08 13:05:08
-Random Quote: Some things are more important than doing math problems. - Bode Locke
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson